wsong1985/Stock-analysis/README.md

     * _It helps the developer find bugs._

-    * _It enhances the efficiency and helps the program run faster._
+    * _It enhances efficiency and helps the program run faster._

   * Disadvantages of Refactoring Code: